“Once more the Sith shall rule the galaxy! And… we shall have peace.“

 One of the reasons it was so easy to get invested in the story of the original Star Wars is that the good guys and bad guys are easily and immediately identified, as is the central conflict.
 The opening text crawl describes a “period of civil war” featuring the “evil galactic empire” with its planet-killing space station and “sinister agents” chasing a princess who’s trying to help the rebels “restore freedom to the galaxy.”

 And if that isn’t enough, the first thing you see is a tiny helpless ship getting overrun and swallowed by a terrible colossus.
-After a massacre is performed by faceless white jack boots, a tall, imposing black-clad monster tortures and kills a defenseless man.
+After a massacre is performed by faceless white jack boots, a tall, imposing black-clad gestapo agent tortures and kills a defenseless man.
 This conflict is literally black and white.

 As the original trilogy goes on, the good guys get better and the bad guys only get more evil and detestable until the end.
 But in the Prequels something different happens.
 It is never truly established who the good guys actually are, if there were any to begin with.